 The Iverson family's residential and farm buildings were generally kept out of movies filmed on the Iverson Movie Ranch, but there were a few exceptions.
-The single biggest exception was probably the day in 1947 when the barn on Aaron Iverson's ranch became a key set for the Lash LaRue Western "Border Feud."
+One big exception was the day in 1947 when the so-called "Old Barn" on Aaron Iverson's ranch became a key set for the Lash LaRue Western "Border Feud."

-Al "Fuzzy" St. John at the Aaron Iverson barn in "Border Feud"
+Al "Fuzzy" St. John at the Old Barn in "Border Feud"

 Like many of PRC's productions, "Border Feud" also featured perennial Western sidekick Al "Fuzzy" St. John, a screen veteran with a resume going back to about 1914.
 Like LaRue, Fuzzy was a fixture at Iverson, providing comic relief opposite LaRue, Buster Crabbe, George Houston, Bob Steele and other cowboy heroes.

 Just a few of PRC's Lash LaRue movies filmed at Iverson in 1947

 PRC filmed at least a dozen B-Westerns at Iverson in 1947 alone.
 It may be that by the time "Border Feud" was filming, the Iversons had become friendly enough with LaRue, Fuzzy and the PRC crew to relax the rules.
 "Border Feud" is one of the rare occasions when they allowed the barn to be used as a movie set.

 "Border Feud" — the Old Barn

 Western movie historian Tinsley E. Yarbrough first identified the "Border Feud" building as an Iverson family barn in an article published in 1998.
 In the years since then, the barn has been mildly controversial, with some researchers — including yours truly — remaining skeptical that the barn seen in the movie was located at Iverson.